 Many of the settings do not need to be changed from their default values, but it would be good for you to understand the different features and how they can be applied to the shape of your project.
 Let's get started!

-The DigiSnap Pro Android application runs on any Android device using version 6.0 or newer and can be downloaded on the Google Play Store.
+The DigiSnap Pro Android Application runs on any Android device with Bluetooth 4.0 LE compatible hardware running Android version 6.0 or newer and can be downloaded on the Google Play Store or directly from here.